ericwbailey/ericwbailey.website/source/published/dont-use-custom-css-scrollbars.md

     type="video/webm" />
 </video>

 This is why Apple introduced a preference to [always show scroll bars](https://support.apple.com/guide/mac-help/change-appearance-settings-mchlp1225/mac).
-Think of this a lot like their [introduction of the reduced motion accessibility toggle](https://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea), where a setting had to be introduced after the general public revealed that their novel idea actually made things worse for a lot of people.
+Think of this preference a lot like their [introduction of the reduced motion accessibility toggle](https://www.theguardian.com/technology/2013/sep/27/ios-7-motion-sickness-nausea), where a setting had to be introduced after the general public revealed that their novel idea actually made things worse for a lot of people.

 <figure
   role="figure"